|High School:||Lassiter HS|

-The program, under Sell’s guidance, has continued to progress and develop.
-The team reached the 20-win mark for just the third time in school history in 2014-15.
-The Lady Tigers also reached the second round of the NCAA Tournament for the sixth time and the semifinal of the SEC Tournament for the third time in school history.
+During the 2014-15 season, her third in Baton Rouge, Sell directed LSU to a 20-11 record.
+The team reached the 20-win mark for just the fourth time in school history and the semifinal of the SEC Tournament for the third time.
+The Lady Tigers also reached the second round of the NCAA Tournament for the first time under Sell.

-Prior to her stint with the USTA, Sell served as an assistant coach for Notre Dame for three years from September of 2008 until August of 2011 where she helped propel the Irish to their best results in program history, back to back Final Four appearances in the NCAA Team Tournament and a No. 5 year end ranking in 2009 and 2010.
+Prior to her stint with the USTA, Sell served as an assistant coach for Notre Dame for three years from September of 2008 until August of 2011.
+She helped propel the Irish to their best results in program history, back to back Final Four appearances in the NCAA Team Tournament and a No. 5 year end ranking in 2009 and 2010.
 While at Notre Dame, she helped the Irish capture three Big East titles as well as reaching the semifinals of the 2009 ITA National Team Indoor Championships.

 Off the court, Notre Dame's women's tennis team earned the highest grade point average among all of the Irish's teams with a 3.6 GPA in 2009 followed by a 3.65 in 2010.